 Health Consequences Of Cocaine

 Like heroin, cocaine is a nasty drug to be addicted to and just as nasty to try to quit.
 Cocaine addiction can lead to serious financial problems, but not only that that it can even lead to overdose.
 This happens because, when your heart gets a huge dose of a stimulant, it can’t keep up and you can go into a cardiac arrest.
 People have died the first time using cocaine—not everyone’s body reacts the same way to drugs like coke.
 It can also lead to a number of health effects:

 Cocaine Addiction And Treatment In El Paso

 Cocaine isn’t any easier to avoid addiction than heroin and opioids.
 And it certainly isn’t an easier to avoid cocaine withdrawal either.
 It can also be just as dangerous as opioids.
 This is because cocaine is an addictive stimulant derived from the coca plant and the high from it is intense.
 Because it’s a stimulant, cocaine increases a person’s heart rate which can make them feel much stronger than they really are.
-According to the National Institute on Drug Abuse (NIDA), the adverse effects of cocaine can include:
+According to the NIDA, the adverse effects of cocaine can include: